Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 In verses 1 to 3, there are good and holy things mentioned that Old Testament believers would find at God’s house.
 The first is praise.
 You could always praise God at home, of course.
 But when you went to God’s house, you offered praise with all his people, together, corporately.
 You were reminded that you were part of a people committed to praising God.
 There was this good sense of solidarity in corporate worship – we’ve together been blessed by God and we together praise God.
 We encourage one another to do that and keep on doing that.

 In verse 3, we find the third good and holy thing that satisfied at God’s house in the Old Testament.
 When believers sinned, they went to God’s house and there they found atonement in the sacrifices.
-Our English word “atonement” literally means “at-one-ment.”
+Our English word “atonement” literally stems from “at-one-ment.”
 Sin creates a barrier in your relationship with God – it separates you from God.
 But when you have atonement, you and God are brought back together again into a relationship of fellowship.
 That was possible in the Old Testament through the sacrifices pointing ahead to Christ.
 There was atonement and forgiveness available at God’s house.
 You didn’t have to carry that load of sin and guilt around with you forever.
 It was a relief.
 It was a good thing that you could find peace and reconciliation in God’s presence.

 So when an Old Testament believer went up to the tabernacle or later on the temple, he or she could expect to come away feeling satisfied.
 They’d be filled with good things, unique and holy things unavailable anywhere else.
 However, that wasn’t automatic.
 You wouldn’t be automatically satisfied going up to God’s house.
 You couldn’t just do it in a ritualistic kind of way and expect to be satisfied.
 No, there had to be faith.
 You had to believe in God and trust in his promises.
 Faith has always been the way to spiritual blessing and satisfaction.
 It was that way for Old Testament believers too.
 They had to place their trust in God that he would accept their praises, hear their prayers, and forgive their sins.
 As it says in Hebrews 11:6, “And without faith it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him.”
 So to find satisfaction at God’s house, there had to be faith.